kevinyswong/kevinyswong.github.io/index.md

   Total                                         $179.8
   </pre>

-  But the city does not use on this total as its debt load.
+  But the city does not regard this total as its debt load.
 Only the first line item is relevant to the city's official debt number, or what the city calls "indebtedness", which is then measured against the city's debt limit; the three other entities issue their own debt and are separate from the gross debt.
-  But not all of the $98 billion counts against the debt limit, as some components are excluded from the city's definition of indebtedness; the total indebtedness at the end of FY 2023 was computed to be $96.9 billion.
+  Further, not all of the $98 billion counts towards the debt limit, as some components are excluded from the city's definition of indebtedness; the total indebtedness at the end of FY 2023 was computed to be $96.9 billion.
 It may be worth noting that the city comptroller's report makes no attempt at suggesting